elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

   Some good-to-follow rules are: <br /><br />
     <ol>
       <li>Use human-readable names like userName or shoppingCart.</li>
-      <li>Stay away from abbreviations or short names like a, b, c, unless you know what you’re doing (Ninja Coder – not a good way to write code).</li>
+      <li>Stay away from abbreviations or short names like a, b, c, unless you know what you are doing (Ninja Coder – not a good way to write code).</li>
       <li>Make names maximally descriptive and concise.
 Examples of bad names are data and value.
 Such names say nothing.
 It is only okay to use them if the context of the code makes it exceptionally obvious which data or value the variable is referencing.</li>
       <li>Agree on terms within your team.
 If a site visitor is called a “user” then we should name related variables currentUser or newUser instead of currentVisitor or newManInTown.</li>
       <li>A variable name is always camelCase and should begin with a noun to differentiate variables from functions, which normally should begin with a verb.</li>